Robert Martinson's nothing

 They reached the following conclusion: With few and isolated exceptions, the

-rehabilitative efforts that have been reported so far have had no appreciable effect on recidivism.
-The results of this assessment convinced them
+rehabilitative efforts that have been reported so far have had no appreciable effect on criminal recidivism.
+The results of this

-that not much seems to work and one program did not seem more effective than another.
+assessment convinced them that nothing works really and one program did not seem more

 Robert Martinson made this conclusion